Horizontal gene transfer: Methods of detection

 A speciation event produces orthologs of a gene in the two daughter species.
 A horizontal gene transfer event from one species to another adds a xenolog of the gene to the receiving genome.

 Horizontal gene transfer is typically inferred using bioinformatics methods, either by identifying atypical sequence signatures ("parametric" methods) or by identifying strong discrepancies between the evolutionary history of particular sequences compared to that of their hosts.
 The transferred gene (xenolog) found in the receiving species is more closely related to the genes of the donor species than would be expected.

 One demonstrated method to find HGT events is through Shotgun Metagenomics; breaking down then sequencing DNA in a sample by its contiguous regions and looking for phylogenetic mismatches, which can be inferred as instances of Horizontal Gene Transfer.

 Viruses

 The virus called Mimivirus infects amoebae.
 Another virus, called Sputnik, also infects amoebae, but it cannot reproduce unless mimivirus has already infected the same cell.
 Sputnik's genome reveals further insight into its biology.
 Although 13 of its genes show little similarity to any other known genes, three are closely related to mimivirus and mamavirus genes, perhaps cannibalized by the tiny virus as it packaged up particles sometime in its history.
 This suggests that the satellite virus could perform horizontal gene transfer between viruses, paralleling the way that bacteriophages ferry genes between bacteria.
-Horizontal transfer is also seen between geminiviruses and tobacco plants.